32 Concurrency support library [thread]

 — end note]

-integral-type operator op=(integral-type operand) const noexcept;
+constexpr value_type operator op=(value_type operand) const noexcept;

 Effects: Equivalent to: return fetch_key(operand) op operand;